Jeremy’s life is changing. It leaves him with a question: Are all of these changes good?

 “I’m am so glad that I don’t have any siblings.
 Though, if you want to loan me the triplets once in a while….”

 “As if!
-It would take about one day and you’ll have ‘em tied up and dragged back here to return ’em.”
+It would take about one day and you’ll have ‘em hog-tied and would drag back here to return ’em.”

 “They want you and me to sit down with them and go over the DVC course catalog and the summer session class schedule to pick out a class they can take.”